scitran/client/Flywheel-SDK.md

-The Matlab **scitran** client is a wrapper on the methods available in the Flywheel SDK.
-The **scitran** wrapper reformulates the SDK methods in a way that we find easier to understand and use.
-Over time, some of the principles in the wrapper might migrate into the Flywheel SDK; the Flywheel team will decide about that.
+The **scitran** client is designed to simplify using the Matlab version of the Flywheel SDK.
+The intention is to make it easier to find and use the Flywheel SDK methods.

-We suggest you use the stFlywheelSDK command shown on the [Installation](Installation) page.
-That command downloads a matlab toolbox that is installed in the Add-Ons directory.

-When you create the scitran object
+There are cases in which you might just as well use the Flywheel SDK calls directly.
+All of these calls are available to you in the scitran object.
+When you create the scitran object the Flywheel SDK methods are available through the fw slot.
+You can see the full list of methods using tab-completion

     st = scitran('stanfordlabs')

-the Flywheel SDK methods are available through the fw slot.
-This enables you to use the SDK methods directly, or to write your own scitran methods calling the SDK methods.
-You can see the full list of methods by typing

     st.fw.<TAB>

-The list of SDK commands will show up as optional Matlab completions.
+We have a close relationship with the Flywheel SDK team, and in several cases functionality that we put in the wrapper migrated into the Flywheel SDK.
+That's a good thing, though it does make extra programming for us.

 ## Related links